 If you’re willing to purchase your Vivint equipment upfront, then you’ll only have to pay for Vivint monitoring on a month-to-month basis.
 This is ideal, but we understand that money doesn’t grow on trees, and Vivint sells some of the most expensive equipment on the market.

-Expect to shell out about $500-$600 for a Vivint Smart Hub, a handful of door/window sensors, and a motion sensor.
+Expect to shell out about $500 to $600 for a Vivint package with the sophisticated Smart Hub, door/window sensors, and a motion sensor.
 If you want the works (which is what we got), you’ll be spending upwards of $1,000 or more on a Smart Hub, sensors, indoor and outdoor cameras, and a smart doorbell camera.
-And keep in mind that you’ll still have a monitoring bill coming in at $30-$45 per month.
+And keep in mind that you’ll still have a monitoring bill coming in at $30 to $45 per month.
 In our case, since we had cameras, we had to go with the most expensive monitoring plan.

 Pro Tip: If you choose Vivint to protect your home and family, we highly recommend Vivint’s premium Smart Control monitoring plan.
 This plan starts at $45 per month, but it gives you total smart home control plus video support.